 He gave me a look as if to say, “okay Smart Alec, thanks for being my lifeline!”

 I told him that “the beginning” is to get a baseline information security risk assessment that generates a comprehensive score.
 This baseline risk assessment is the first step in beginning to treat information security like a business issue.
 A comprehensive score gives you an immediate look at where your strengths and weaknesses are.
 This allows you to easily justify to your c-suite or board of directors where it’s important to spend money on information security.
 On top of that, a comprehensive score gives you a benchmark to compare to and make improvements on.
 One assessment can give you the backing you need in your organization to make security a priority— and to avoid the potential security threats mentioned before (and many more).

 After I explained all this to the owner he said that he will make sure that he gets funding arranged in his next board meeting so that he can take the next step in maturing his company’s data security profile.

 Information Security Risk Assessment

-FRSecure does this with the FISASCORE information security risk assessment.
-FISASCORE is a tool that assesses your company’s administrative, physical, and technical controls and helps protect the integrity and confidentiality of your data.
+FRSecure does this with information security risk assessments.
+Risk assessments measure your company’s administrative, physical, and technical controls and helps protect the integrity and confidentiality of your data.
 Mirroring a personal credit score, it estimates your company’s security profile.

 If you want to learn how to get a baseline risk assessment for your organization or want to learn more about how to improve your information security posture, visit frsecure.com.